 This accident is clearly tragic, and unfortunately, nothing can undo the harm that has been done or bring the two victims back.
 However, just like other fatal motorcycle crashes, Maryland state law does allow the families to file a wrongful death lawsuit to recover for costs incurred in the crash.

-If the victim of a Maryland motorcycle accident survives, they can individually file a lawsuit against whoever caused the accident to receive compensation for their injuries, their pain and suffering, their lost wages, and their medical bills.
+If the victim of a Maryland motorcycle accident survives, they can individually file a personal injury lawsuit against whoever caused the accident to receive compensation for their injuries, their pain and suffering, their lost wages, and their medical bills.
 Many people might think that if the victim dies, the potential for a suit dies with them.
 But recognizing the harms and costs are still felt by the family or the victim’s estate, Maryland allows for wrongful death suits to recover potentially many of the same types of damages that the accident victim could have obtained, in addition to funeral and burial costs.
 While this may seem unimportant to the family at a time of extreme grief, families may be grateful they decided to file suit in the long-run, when they are not concerned about debt and finances in addition to mourning their loss.

 Do You Need Help Filing a Maryland Wrongful Death Suit after a Motorcycle Crash?